 Acquisitions.
-In accordance with the purchase method of accounting, the fair values of assets acquired and liabilities assumed are determined and recorded as of the date of the acquisition.
+In accordance with the purchase method of accounting as prescribed by SFAS No. 141, Business Combinations, the fair values of assets acquired and liabilities assumed are determined and recorded as of the date of the acquisition.
 We utilize independent valuation specialists to assist us in determining the fair values of identifiable intangible assets acquired in order to determine the portion of the purchase price allocable to these assets.
-Costs to acquire the business, including transaction costs, are allocated to the fair value of net assets acquired.
+Costs to acquire a business, including transaction costs, are allocated to the fair value of net assets acquired.
 Any excess of the purchase price over the estimated fair value of the net assets acquired is recorded as goodwill.